strace - trace system calls and signals

 - --version

-- Print the version number of strace.
-Multiple instances of the
+- Prints the version number of strace and the list of enabled

-Time values can be specified as a decimal floating point number
+Time values are specified as a decimal floating point number (in a

-(in a format accepted by strtod(3)), optionally followed by one of
+format accepted by strtod(3)), optionally followed by a suffix to

-the following suffices that specify the unit of time: s (seconds),
+indicate the unit of time: s (seconds), ms (milliseconds),

 options.